-The post will talk about 5 biggest myths about synchronous online teaching.
+The post will talk about the 5 biggest myths about synchronous online teaching.

 Online learning delivers an impersonal learning experience

-According to some educators, an online classroom provides an impersonal and limited learning experience, but this viewpoint can apply equally to the in-person classroom experience if the educator is functional, expedient, and antiseptic in delivery.
-Virtual learning experience is capable of channeling a very personal reaction.
+Some educators say an online classroom provides an impersonal and limited learning experience.
+Still, this viewpoint can apply equally to the in-person classroom experience if the educator is functional, expedient, and antiseptic in delivery.
+The virtual learning experience is capable of channeling a very personal reaction.

-Usually, students do not participate much in their real-world classes; however, their participation is way more in the online space.
+Usually, students do not participate much in their real-world classes; however, they participate way more in the online space.
 They are more confident writing texts and speaking, more willing to take risks in the comfort of their home, and more willing to share personal and professional learning, even during tech failure.

 Too much goes on

 In a physical classroom, students rarely exchange words or pass notes in front of their instructor.
-Because, these attractive nuisances interfere with the learning experience and distract students.
-The case is different with virtual classroom, it has no notes per se, but it does have texts, chats, and other capabilities, which seem distracting.
-However, the synchronous online classroom can transform these distractions into learning tools by encouraging text chat and using the instant feedback from students, it helps accelerate learning.
+Because these attractive nuisances interfere with the learning experience and distract students.
+The case is different with the virtual classrooms, it has no notes per se, but it does have texts, chats, and other capabilities, which seem distracting.
+However, the synchronous online classroom can transform these distractions into learning tools by encouraging text chat and using instant feedback from students, which helps accelerate learning.

 Discussion forums push on strings

-When thinking of online learning, we think of discussion forum.
-And, the typical problems are to get students to participate, make sure the comments are substantive, and are relevant to the topic of discussion.
-When done correctly, discussion forums provide a unique opportunity to expand the classroom learning in two ways, they’re:
+When thinking of online learning, we think of discussion forums.
+And the typical problems are to get students to participate and make sure the comments are substantive and relevant to the topic of discussion.
+When done correctly, discussion forums provide a unique opportunity to expand classroom learning in two ways, they’re:

 - A well-constructed forum discussion can set the stage and engage the students before class.
 Discussion forums provide an opportunity to deliver the initial foundational learning on a particular case or topics that can jump-start the class's exploration of the subject matter.

-- The discussion forum can be used even after the class session to extend learning.
+- The discussion forum can extend learning even after the class session.

 It is not about the number of posts but about idea momentum, where students obsess on ideas and check the forum for posts as compulsively as they e-mail or text.
 Discussion forums can actually fuel a level of learning engagement that delivers learning beyond the perimeters of the classroom experience.